BCI Annual Events

 Show us also Your goodness and almighty power.
 Enlighten our minds, strengthen our wills, and inflame our hearts to know You, to serve You, and to love You in this life, that we may merit to find our joy in You eternally in the life to come.

-O Jesus, most powerful Child, we implore You again to help us and our Country, (mention your request), and we thank you for (mention your request) but may God’s will be done.
+O Jesus, most powerful Child, we implore You again to help us and our Country.
+We thank you for hearing our prayers but may God’s will be done.

 Grant us the grace of possessing You eternally with Mary and Joseph and of adoring You with Your holy angels and saints.
 Amen